awsdocs/amazon-appstream2-developer-guide/doc_source/administer-app-settings-vhds.md

 When application settings persistence is enabled, a unique folder is created for each settings group to store the settings VHD\.
 The hierarchy of the folder in the S3 bucket depends on how the user launches a streaming session, as described in the following section\.

 The path for the folder where the settings VHD is stored in the S3 bucket in your account uses the following structure:

 ```
-bucket-name/Windows/v4/settings-group/access-mode/user-id-SHA-256-hash
+bucket-name/Windows/prefix/settings-group/access-mode/user-id-SHA-256-hash
 ```

 ***bucket\-name***
 The name of the S3 bucket in which users' application settings are stored\.
 The name format is described earlier in this section\.

-***settings\-group ***
+***prefix***
+The Windows version\-specific prefix\.
+For example, v4 for Windows Server 2012 R2\.

+***settings\-group***
 The settings group value\.
 This value is applied to one or more stacks that share the same the same application settings\.

 ***access\-mode***